-Participants will then be allocated a placement within a high-growth SME for three months (to attend three board meetings, expenses paid by the host company).
+Participants will then be allocated a placement within a high-growth SME for three months (to attend three board meetings).

 Halfway through this experience, the group will reconvene for an online webinar to discuss how attitudes and mindsets can alter the NED role.

 The programme culminates in a one day workshop during which participants will have the opportunity to reflect on the experience so far, as well as learn about the variety of NED roles available.
 This day will include a session with representatives from an investment firm discussing how investment decisions are made.

 On completion of the programme, participants will be awarded a certificate and the opportunity to apply to join the national NED network.

 - 2 days face-to-face

 - 3 months placement with a high growth SME

 - Interactive webinar

 - 1 day face-to-face

 Who should attend